Walter Hudson (Minnesota politician): Freedom of speech

+Personal privacy

+In 2026, Hudson argued in support of unregulated Flock Cameras in Minnesota.
+Flock Safety spent $2 million lobbying Minnesota politicians to support its product.

+Operation Metro Surge

+In the aftermath of the killing of Renée Good during Operation Metro Surge, Hudson defended Immigration and Customs Enforcement (ICE) officials, releasing a statement before any investigation took place that the killing was "justified" and that use of force is to be expected by anyone interfering with law enforcement.
+He said Good's death was the fault of Tim Walz, Jacob Frey, and every Democratic official critical of the Trump administration's mass deportation strategy.
+He said Walz and Frey should be criminally charged for their speech critical of ICE operations.

+After ICE officers killed Alex Pretti, Hudson tweeted: "And then he brandished a gun while impeding federal law enforcement.
+A good story can always end poorly with stupid choices."
+Journalist A. J. Lagoe replied: "Sir, please point me to a single piece of video where he brandishes a gun."
+Hudson responded: "We don't require a video.
+We have an official statement from DHS which has not been disproven."
+Local media reports and gun rights advocates such as the Minnesota Gun Owners Caucus clarified that videos of the shooting showed that Pretti was holding a phone to record ICE agents and did not brandish a gun.

+Hudson publicly called on President Trump to invoke the insurrection act of 1807 to place federal troops on the ground during this time.

 Donald Trump

 Hudson was a "Never Trump" Republican in 2016, saying Donald Trump's nomination would "have detrimental impacts on the Republican Party of Minnesota for cycles to come".
 In 2014, he advocated in support of Rand Paul, who was considering a 2016 presidential campaign.
-Hudson went as far as to author an opinion piece where he called Donald Trump a Fascist directly comparing him to Benito Mussolini.
-Hudson wrote that "Trump exhibits the vindictiveness of an undisciplined child, coupled with an eagerness to satisfy that impulse with force...Similarly, Donald Trump is not Adolf Hilter, but both are fascists.
+Hudson wrote an opinion piece in which he called Trump a fascist, comparing him to Benito Mussolini.
+Hudson wrote, "Trump exhibits the vindictiveness of an undisciplined child, coupled with an eagerness to satisfy that impulse with force...Similarly, Donald Trump is not Adolf Hitler, but both are fascists.
 Each believes that the individual should be subordinated entirely to the state under the whim of an unbridled leader.
-That’s the relevant comparison, and one which should inform a voter’s decision."
+That's the relevant comparison, and one which should inform a voter's decision."

 Since 2016, Hudson has supported Trump, saying he has "seen no evidence" that Trump is racist or has pushed racially discriminatory policies.
-During Trump's second term, after the death of Charlie Kirk, Hudson advocated for a minimum of one year of jail time for anyone who calls the Trump Administration, or other GOP officials fascist.
+After the killing of Charlie Kirk during Trump's second term, Hudson advocated for a minimum of one year of jail time for anyone who called the Trump administration or other Republican officials fascist.